javid550/PyLearn7_Assignments/Assignment_16/arkanoid game/README.md

 ### There is 5 files in this folder , each of them :

-- The file with name of *Arkanoid* , is the main file and is about a elementry game with subject of (war between spaceships)
+- The file with name of *Arkanoid* , is the main file and is about a elementry *Arkanoid* game
 - The source codes with names of (*Ball , Blocks , Heart , Rocket*) are related to *Arkanoid* and we import it in there

 ### Game guide :